-The suicide prevention program at HelpLine aims to raise awareness on suicide and its risk factors.
+The suicide prevention program at HelpLine aims to raise awareness of suicide and its risk factors.
 By offering education and training, our program seeks to increase the number of community members who can respond to a person who needs help.
-We also provide advocacy and support to those who are grieving the loss of a loved one by suicide.
-Click here for more information on Survivor of Suicide Advocacy.

 Signs of Depression and Suicide*